Grand Prix of Road America: Race revival

 In February 2003, CART officials filed a lawsuit against the promoters of the race, stating they had failed to pay sanctioning fees due from the previous year's race, and failed to make payments due for the 2003 race.
 On March 11, series officials cancelled the race outright.

 The reaction among media and fans was very negative, as many believed the series was dropping one of its marquee events.
 A few weeks later, the track issued a countersuit against CART, stating that the sanctioning body broke the contract by cancelling the race.
 Mario Andretti stepped in to mediate, and in April the two sides came together to reinstate the event.
 The race was renamed the "Mario Andretti Grand Prix" in his honor.

 After coming back for two more seasons, Road America was left off the 2005 Champ Car schedule due to lack of sponsorship and declining attendance.
 Promoters, however, were able to bring the race back for 2006 and 2007.
 The track was to be part of the 2008 Champ Car schedule, but it became a casualty of the 2008 open wheel unification.
 The event went on hiatus for nearly a decade.

-After several years of speculation, the race was revived as part of the IndyCar Series in 2016 to a rousing success.
-It essentially replaced the Milwaukee 250 on the schedule.
+In 2016, after several years of speculation, the race was revived as part of the IndyCar Series.
+The event was considered a rousing success, and reestablished the circuit as a marquee race on the IndyCar schedule.
+The race at Milwaukee had been put on hiatus after 2015, and Road America effectively replaced that event on the schedule.
+In 2024, Milwaukee returned to schedule, and the series once again makes two stops annually in the state of Wisconsin.

 First wins

 Despite the demanding and challenging nature of the course, Road America has been the site of the first career win for several drivers in Indy car racing.
 In early years, Héctor Rebaque and "Uncle" Jacques Villeneuve both scored their first and only wins in the Indy cars.
 In 1986, Emerson Fittipaldi won his second-career CART series race at Road America, but it was notably his first such win on a road course.

 In the 1990s, Paul Tracy won his first career pole position at Road America, and Jacques Villeneuve followed in the footsteps of his uncle in winning his first Indy car race here as well.

 Dario Franchitti, Christian Fittipaldi, Bruno Junqueira, and Alex Tagliani also all scored their first-career CART/Champ Car series wins at Road America.
-In 2020, Felix Rosenqvist won his first career IndyCar Series race, while Patricio O'Ward (who finished second, and had led the most laps) scored his first pole position and first podium finish.
+In 2020, Felix Rosenqvist won his first career IndyCar Series race, while Pato O'Ward (who finished second, and had led the most laps) scored his first pole position and first podium finish.